When you make a purchase through my links, I may earn a small commission at no extra cost to you. You can learn more on my Disclosure page.

 Scientists postulate that the Milky Way formed around 13.6 billion years ago.
 The theory is that it started as a small, dense cloud of gas and dust that collapsed under its own gravity, eventually forming a rotating disk.

-the Milky Way size and shape
+The Milky Way size and shape

 The Milky Way is a barred spiral galaxy containing billions of stars, planets, and other celestial objects.